Golden hay bales scattered across a freshly harvested field with rolling green hills and a blue sky in the background during sunset.

 In most cases, as long as an renewable energy developer understands why certain areas are excluded or a landowner understands why a wind turbine for instance is best suited in a certain position, conversations can be had and mutually agreeable solutions can often be found.

-Beyond ensuring coexistence, how do Farm Plans contribute to the sustainability and long-term productivity of a landowner’s farming operations?
+Beyond ensuring coexistence, how do Landplans contribute to the sustainability and long-term productivity of a landowner’s farming operations?

 Another example might be that water run off from the pads of a wind turbine are drained correctly and directed to water catchment areas on the farm which lead to better percentages of water catchment, limited wastage and again if designed correctly, no erosion.